 Why body-based psychotherapy?
 Throughout my work, I have both researched and personally witnessed the value of integrating the body into the healing journey by weaving attachment-based theory and cognitive techniques into somatic psychology, intuitive and developmental movement methods, and trauma-informed interventions.
 Paying attention the body’s messages, patterns and sensations offers insight into not only the felt sense but also the unconscious which can provide a more nuanced, experiential pathway to living more fulfilled and healthily embodied.

 Sessions: If you’re interested in hearing more or want to see if we are a good fit, call me at 404-210-6752, for a free 15-minute phone consultation.
-To schedule an appointment with me in Decatur, GA, please contact me via email or visit Gaia Counseling online.
+To schedule an appointment, contact me via email or visit Gaia Counseling online.

 Psychotherapy for Individuals

 Psychotherapy for individuals offers a safe space to gently explore areas such as disordered eating, maternal mental health, grief, anxiety, depression and more using attachment-based and somatic therapeutic approaches.
 Set aside time just for you to practice returning home to your whole self in a more attuned, compassionate, nurturing way.

 Psychotherapy Groups offer a blend of process-oriented, expressive arts and psychoeducational groups including Yoga for Emotional Eating, What are you Hungry for?, Mindful Eating Psychoeducation and Experiential Movement for Deeper Hungers.

-M-Bodied is a series of movement education workshops for clinicians and other helpers as well as experiential practices for psychotherapy groups.
+M-Bodied is movement education and therapy for individuals, couples and families.
 While the intersection of attachment theory, stages-of-change and developmental movement are covered and explored, specific topics include Attachment-based Experiential Movement for Eating Disorders, Inviting the Body into Therapy, and Mindful Movement as Mothering Medicine.